ethz-asl/unreal_airsim/docs/coordinate_systems.md

 ## unreal_airsim
 Unreal_airsim uses the [ASL coordinate conventions](https://github.com/ethz-asl/mav_tools/wiki/Coordinate-Systems), i.e. all coordinate systems are right handed (x-forward, y-left, z-up).
 The simulator frame is aligned with `AirsimLocal`, including the orientation of PlayerStart, thus coinciding fully with PlayerStart (odom frame) (ideally, as soon as above note is fixed).
-Note that cameras operate in camera frame (x-left, y-down, z-depth).
+Note that cameras operate in camera frame (x-right, y-down, z-depth).

 Use this convention for everything that interfaces with the unreal_airsim simulator, e.g. published and subscribed topics, as well as in the unreal_airsim_settings.yaml.